stefanpejcic/dev.openpanel.com/docs/cli/users.md

 ### Grant root

 Administrators can grant root-level (sudo) permissions to users inside their docker containers.
-This allows user to use the 'su -' command and switch ti root user.
+This allows user to use the 'su -' command and switch to root user.

 - Check current sudo status:
   ```bash